PART 16: AND LOGICAL MIND

 “Yes,” Luci stated.
 “And please don’t bother trying to cover it up.
 I overheard you discussing it with Carrie a few hours ago.”

 “A few hours ago?
 But…” Frank stopped.
-Could Luci have been hiding in the library records room?
+Could Luci have been hiding near the library records room?

 “Having trouble remembering where you were a few hours ago?”
 Luci inquired, half-smiling.
 “It’s fine, I was yielding to your own time continuity.
 A few hours ago for you and Carrie, it was late August.
 One month ago.
 Now, while you’re obviously feeling a bit time lagged after having been then, and in the 1950s before that, I’d appreciate being able to see your data on the time machine before this day is out?”